lzjpaul/smoothing-regularization/readme.md

 3-14
 (8) in logistic_regression.py: xTrain = np.hstack((xTrain, np.ones(shape=(self.trainNum, 1)))) the bias is on the lastttt!!!!!
 (9) in gm_prior_logistic_regression.py EM version: responsibility * np.square(self.w[:-1]

+3-17:
+(10) in logistic_regression.py self.w initialization np.random.seed(10)
+     the initialization of weights should be the same for different algorithms